jeffrey-anderson/intro-to-kubernetes/week1/Week1.md

   * This is the default `ServiceType`.
 * Key features of `NodePort`:
   * It exposes the Service on each Node's IP at a static port (the NodePort).
-  * The service is exposed outside the cluster through the NodePort Service at `<NodeIP>:<NodePort>`.
+  * The Service is exposed outside the cluster through the NodePort Service at `<NodeIP>:<NodePort>`.
-  * Kubernetes automatically creates a corresponding ClusterIP service to internally route traffice from the externally exposed NodePort service.
+  * Kubernetes automatically creates a corresponding ClusterIP Service to internally route traffic from the externally exposed NodePort Service.
 * See [Services](https://kubernetes.io/docs/concepts/services-networking/service/) for more.